3.3 Purchasing Cards

 Note: OST governs banking services described in this manual Section 9.0, Banking and Investments.

-Note: Agency funds are described further in the this manual Section 14.0, Agency Funds.
+Note: Custodial funds are described further in Section 14.0, Custodial Funds.

 (Last Modified on June 19, 2019)